 Whether you are a fan of pine needle tea or want a home-based natural business, knowing how to harvest pine needles, and process and store them, is part of satisfying either goal.
-There are many pine needle uses in the landscape: as a weed repellent, mulch, soil acidifier, and even to line paths and stabilize soil.
+There are many pine needle uses in the landscape: weed repellent, mulch, soil acidifier, and even to line paths and stabilize soil.
 Read on for some tips on harvesting pine needles for edible, medicinal, or outdoor garden use.

 Pine Needle Uses

 Gardeners with pine trees in the yard may consider the debris from dropped needles a nuisance, however, these conifer leaves are actually useful in many different ways.
 Why should you harvest pine needles?
 The needles make excellent fire starters, flavoring for teas and vinegars, grill smoke to season meats, air fresheners, and, of course, mulch.
 They have many medicinal properties as well.
 Collecting pine needles and processing them correctly can help you harness any of these natural properties.

 If you plan on making pine mulch, keep the area under the trees free of weeds and other debris.
 That way when you rake up the needles, they will be relatively clean, as the plants shed between August and January.
 Pine needles break down slowly and can be used as a mulch but also to line paths and don’t need replacing as often as other organic amendments.
 Leave some of the needles as a bed around the tree roots to help nourish the trees and prevent moisture loss and excessive weeds.